There’s a variety of exciting online niches for thriving entrepreneurs, but the rules for selling your online business are roughly the same.

 An effective SEO strategy may involve building links from authoritative websites, creating internal links between your top pages, and fixing technical SEO issues that drag down your site’s performance.

-3. Evaluating Your Online Business
+3. Evaluating Your Online Business and Naming the Price

 Now that you have invested in raising the value of your website, you can confidently name a price for the sale that is justified by your company’s net worth and potential market value.